学校政策

 行为规范条例 Behaviour Management Policy

-Managing student behaviour at XJS is essential in the creation and maintenance of a safe and positive leaning environment for all students, staff and community members.
+Managing student behaviour at BHCLS is essential in the creation and maintenance of a safe and positive leaning environment for all students, staff and community members.
 Students are encouraged to be considerate, courteous, responsible and respectful.
 In accepting that each person is unique and has the right to learn, staff and students expect a high standard of behaviour at all times.
 Whilst students are provided opportunities to develop appropriate behaviours, self-control and resiliency through interaction with staff, the curriculum and positive reinforcement strategies, students are also taught how to accept responsibility for their own behaviours, enhancing their understanding of responsible social behaviour.

 Treat all people, property and the environment with respect